-Before you start writing your raffle prize request letter, make sure you research your target company and find out what department and the name of the person who oversees these types of requests.
+Before you start writing your raffle prize request letter, research your target company and find the department and name of the person overseeing these types of requests.
 Visit the company’s website or social media page to identify this vital information.
-It is a good idea to call the company and appropriate department directly to make an initial and friendly introduction, before sending your raffle prize request letter.
+It is a good idea to call the company and appropriate department directly to make an initial and friendly introduction before sending your raffle prize request letter.

-Most companies can take up to 6 weeks to organize a donation, and sometimes that long to simply reply, if they are a large corporation.
-Christmas is an especially busy time of the year to request donations for charity lotteries and sweepstakes.
-Bear this in mind and make sure you send your raffle prize request letter with plenty of time before your charity raffle takes place to ensure that you have the best prizes.
+Most companies can take up to 6 weeks to organize a donation, and sometimes that long to even reply if they are a large corporation.
+Christmas is a hectic time to request donations for charity lotteries and sweepstakes.
+Bear this in mind and make sure you send your raffle prize request letter with plenty of time before your charity raffle takes place to ensure you have the best prizes.

 Come Up with a List of Desirable Charity Raffle Items

 Your efforts will be far more fruitful if you have plans laid out for what raffle items you hope to procure.
 Figure out a wish list of sorts for the project.
-It helps immensely to have the raffle items you wish to procure written down, even if they seem difficult to get at first.
-Having everyone on the same page will allow more ideas to flow as to where to acquire these types of raffle items.
+It helps immensely to have the raffle items you wish to procure written down, even if they initially seem difficult to get.
+Having everyone on the same page will allow more ideas to flow regarding where to acquire these types of raffle items.

 A Few Raffle Prize Ideas